acidvegas/irccex/README.md

 A fantasy cryptocurrency trading channel bot for the Internet Relay Chat (IRC) protocol.

 *"You can pretend trade currencies, instead of trade pretend currencies!"*
+*"this bot is begging to be used for not playin'"* ~ yuritrue

 ###### Requirments
  - [Python](https://www.python.org/downloads/) *(**Note:** This script was developed to be used with the latest version of Python.)*